Info & Summary

 - For , if is a

-sequence, then the sequence obtained by removing the last two elements, namely is also a1122
+1122sequence, then the sequence obtained by removing the last two elements, namely is also a1122sequence

 - if , then is an empty sequence, especially a